 One final way to use metrics to your advantage is to determine the cost of the lease commitment against the expiration date.
 By mapping this data, you can create a roadmap for lease renewals which works with your resource and spend availability and with the market.

-As you can see, creating a centralised approach to property spend not only allows companies to build a clear picture of risk and opportunity, it enables them to manage property in a way which uses evidence to foster growth and stability.
+Creating a centralised approach to property spend allows companies to build a clear picture of risk and opportunity, and to manage property in a way which uses evidence to foster growth and stability.